Raytheon Technologies (NYSE:RTX) Releases FY 2021 Earnings Guidance

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, September 9th.
-Investors of record on Friday, August 20th will be issued a $0.51 dividend.
-This represents a $2.04 dividend on an annualized basis and a dividend yield of 2.37%.
-The ex-dividend date of this dividend is Thursday, August 19th.
-Raytheon Technologies’s payout ratio is 74.73%.

-In related news, EVP Frank R. Jimenez sold 1,400 shares of the firm’s stock in a transaction that occurred on Friday, May 21st.
-The shares were sold at an average price of $85.97, for a total value of $120,358.00.
-Following the transaction, the executive vice president now owns 74,374 shares of the company’s stock, valued at $6,393,932.78.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Robert Kelly Ortberg sold 60,000 shares of the firm’s stock in a transaction that occurred on Thursday, July 15th.
-The stock was sold at an average price of $85.10, for a total transaction of $5,106,000.00.
-Following the completion of the transaction, the director now directly owns 101,704 shares in the company, valued at approximately $8,655,010.40.
+In other Raytheon Technologies news, Director Robert Kelly Ortberg sold 60,000 shares of the firm’s stock in a transaction on Thursday, July 15th.
+The shares were sold at an average price of $85.10, for a total value of $5,106,000.00.
+Following the completion of the transaction, the director now directly owns 101,704 shares of the company’s stock, valued at approximately $8,655,010.40.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Michael R. Dumais sold 4,552 shares of the firm’s stock in a transaction on Monday, May 24th.
+The shares were sold at an average price of $86.27, for a total transaction of $392,701.04.
+Following the completion of the transaction, the executive vice president now directly owns 74,374 shares of the company’s stock, valued at $6,416,244.98.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 85,665 shares of company stock worth $7,244,790.
-0.11% of the stock is currently owned by insiders.
+Over the last ninety days, insiders sold 65,952 shares of company stock valued at $5,619,059.
+0.11% of the stock is owned by insiders.

 About Raytheon Technologies